 What's the best tablet?
 The best all-round tablet is the iPad Air 2, but if you're looking for an Android tablet you should look instead to the Samsung Galaxy Tab S2.
 There are plenty of alternatives to choose from here, too.
 Learn more about these top tablets in our best tablets chart below.
 Also see: Best new tablets coming in 2016.

-These are the best tablets to buy in the UK in 2016.
-Scroll down (or click this link) for our 20 best tablets reviews, or read on for our general buying advice along with full tablet reviews of the best-value tablets, best iPads and best Android tablets. .
-(Also see: Best SIM-only deals: Best SIM-only and Data SIM deals for smartphone and tablet users.)
+These are the best tablets you can buy in the UK in 2016.
+Scroll down (or click this link) for our 20 best tablets reviews, or read on for our general buying advice along with full tablet reviews of the best-value tablets, best iPads and best Android tablets.
+Also see: Best SIM-only deals: Best SIM-only and Data SIM deals for smartphone and tablet users.

 Best tablets buying advice

 Best tablets reviews: Android vs iPad vs Windows

 In this article, we're talking about the best tablets money can buy.
 If you're on a tight budget, you should be reading our best budget tablets roundup.
 And if you're looking for a tablet for your child, check out our best kids' tablets article.

 Apple iPads run Apple's own iOS operating system which is widely regarded as one of the best out there.
 It's easy to use and app makers usually make it their first choice, so you're pretty much guaranteed to find what you're after.